-Welcome to the Pennsylvania Shaken Baby Syndrome Prevention and Awareness Program
+Welcome to the Pennsylvania Shaken Baby Syndrome Prevention Program

 "Saving babies' lives one family at a time."

 Shaken Baby Syndrome (SBS) is one of the most severe forms of child abuse caused by the violent shaking of an infant with or without impact against an object.
 Approximately 1/3 of the victims die as a result of direct brain injuries.
 Thousands of victims who survive suffer permanent neurological damage such as blindness, developmental delays, mental retardation, seizures, physical disabilities, paralysis, and/or brain damage.

 Shaken Baby Syndrome usually results from a parent or caregiver shaking a baby because the baby would not stop crying.
 Since crying is the primary reason that infants are shaken, it is important to inform parents, when their baby is born, how to deal with the frustrations of a crying baby as well as to equip them with effective parenting and coping strategies.
 Educated parents are then advocates for their child's safety.
 They are encouraged to share this information with others who may care for their child such as relatives, friends, and childcare providers.

 The Shaken Baby Syndrome Prevention & Awareness Program was developed in 1998 in Upstate New York by Dr. Mark Dias, MD, Pediatric Neurosurgeon.
 Since the inception of the SBS program, Upstate New York has reduced the incidence of infant abusive head injuries by nearly 50%.
 The results of this research project was published in the Journal of Pediatrics in April 2005.
 In 2005, the upstate New York Program expanded into Pediatric offices and has shown an additional 10% decrease in infant abusive head injuries.